Meet Love Island 2020 contestant Nas Majeed who says he’s “different” to past islanders

 Nas has already give you his personal successful catchphrase that he hopes shall be touchdown on a Primark T-shirt close to you.

-And a little bit bit like final 12 months’s Anton, Nas has a really excitable mom who shall be hoping to make her personal manner Inyo the villa.
+And a bit of bit like final yr’s Anton, Nas has a really excitable mom who shall be hoping to make her personal method Inyo the villa.

 What’s Nas’s worst behavior?